KelvinShadewing/brux-gdk/docs/en/audio.md

   If no audio driver is present, this will return the string `Null`.

+  Note that `Null` actually is an audio driver (see `src/audio/backend/audio_null.cpp`), but it does not actually handle audio and is only used as a fallback.

 * <a name="setAudioDriver"></a>**`setAudioDriver( kind )`**

   > NOTE: This should only be run BEFORE loading files.
 Otherwise you lose audio completely!